 Learning at Morden Hall Park

 Self-led river dipping and pond dipping in the wetlands (ie from the wetland boardwalk) is not currently permitted by groups.
-Dipping must be led by a National Trust staff member for safety and conservation reasons.
+Dipping must be led by a National Trust team member for safety and conservation reasons.

-Led educational visits
+Led and self-led educational visits

-Our sessions are designed to complement the National Curriculum, linking with science, geography, history, design and technology and art, with sessions for early years through to Key Stage 3.
-Our self-led 'You Can Do It' sessions offer suggested lesson plans and equipment loan.
-All visits must be booked in advance.
+Our National Trust delivered sessions complement the National Curriculum, linking with science and geography, with visits for early years through to Key Stage 2.
+Our self-led 'You Can Do It' sessions offer suggested lesson plans and equipment hire for teachers to lead selected activities.

 Education Group Membership

 Education Group Membership (EGM) supports the National Trust to look after the special places that you will visit and allows education groups free entry to most places owned by the National Trust.
 This annual membership is for not-for-profit groups or home educators whose members, pupils or students are in full-time education.
 Prices depend on the number of children on the school roll.

 At Morden Hall Park, Education Group Membership is required for most self-led activities, and EGM members receive a discount on any National Trust led visits booked with us.

 Our Park Explorers sessions are for children aged 2 to 5 years to attend with their parents or carers on Monday mornings during term time.
 With the help of our leaders, children and adults learn together about the natural world around them with outdoor activities based in the grounds of Morden Hall Park.

 It’s a popular weekly activity, and we can only take up to 20 little ones, so please be aware that places are currently drop in on the day, first come, first served with no pre-booking possible.